IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 A congestion event occurs if any of the above indicators are true AND it is than one smoothed RTT (s_rtt) since the last congestion event.
 This ensures that the congestion window is reduced at most once per smoothed RTT.

-##### Lost packets  {#reaction-loss}
+#### Lost packets  {#reaction-loss}

 The congestion window back-off due to loss events is deliberately a bit less than is the case with TCP Reno, for example.
 TCP is generally used to transmit whole files; the file is then like a source with an infinite bitrate until the whole file has been transmitted.
-SCReAM, on the other hand, has a source which rate is limited to a value close to the available transmit rate and often below that value; the effect is that SCReAM has less opportunity to grab free capacity than a TCP-based file transfer.
-To compensate for this, it is RECOMMENDED to let SCReAM reduce the congestion window less than what is the case with TCP when loss events occur.
+SCReAMv2, on the other hand, has a source which rate is limited to a value close to the available transmit rate and often below that value; the effect is that SCReAMv2 has less opportunity to grab free capacity than a TCP-based file transfer.
+To compensate for this, it is RECOMMENDED to let SCReAMv2 reduce the congestion window less than what is the case with TCP when loss events occur.

-##### ECN-CE and classic ECN  {#reaction-ecn-ce}
+#### ECN-CE and classic ECN  {#reaction-ecn-ce}

 In classic ECN mode the cwnd is scaled by a fixed value (BETA_ECN).

 The congestion window back-off due to an ECN event MAY be smaller than if a loss event occurs.
 This is in line with the idea outlined in {{RFC8511}} to enable ECN marking thresholds lower than the corresponding packet drop thresholds.

-##### ECN-CE and L4S {#reaction-l4s-ce}
+#### ECN-CE and L4S {#reaction-l4s-ce}

 The cwnd is scaled down in proportion to the fraction of marked packets per RTT.
 The scale down proportion is given by l4s_alpha, which is an EWMA filtered version of the fraction of marked packets per RTT.
 This is inline with how DCTCP works {{RFC8257}}.
 Additional methods are applied to make the congestion window reduction reasonably stable, especially when the congestion window is only a few MSS.
-In addition, because SCReAM can quite often be source limited, additional steps are taken to restore the congestion window to a proper value after a long period without congestion.
+In addition, because SCReAMv2 can quite often be source limited, additional steps are taken to restore the congestion window to a proper value after a long period without congestion.

-##### Increased queue delay {#reaction-delay}
+#### Increased queue delay {#reaction-delay}

-SCReAM implements a delay based congestion control approach where it mimics L4S congestion marking when the averaged queue delay exceeds a target threshold.
+SCReAMv2 implements a delay based congestion control approach where it mimics L4S congestion marking when the averaged queue delay exceeds a target threshold.
 This threshold is set to qdelay_target/2 and the congestion backoff factor (l4s_alpha_v) increases linearly from 0 to 100% as qdelay_avg goes from  qdelay_target/2 to qdelay_target.
-The averaged qdelay (qdelay_avg) is used to avoid that the SCReAM congestion control over-reacts to scheduling jitter, sudden delay spikes due to e.g. handover or link layer retransmissions.
+The averaged qdelay (qdelay_avg) is used to avoid that the SCReAMv2 congestion control over-reacts to scheduling jitter, sudden delay spikes due to e.g. handover or link layer retransmissions.
 Furthermore, the delay based congestion control is inactivated when it is reasonably certain that L4S is active, i.e. L4S is enabled and congested nodes apply L4S marking of packets.
 The rationale is reduce negative effect of clockdrift that the delay based control can introduce whenever possible.

-#### Congestion Window Update {#cwnd-update}
+### Congestion Window Update {#cwnd-update}

 The congestion window update contains two parts.
 One that reduces the congestion window when congestion events (listed above) occur, and one part that continously increases the congestion window.